AdRoll/baker/content/en/docs/Getting started/_index.md

 description: Quick Baker setup instructions
 ---

-Do you think Baker suits your needs?
-Good!
-Now let's see together how to start using it.
+Looking to use Baker and start building pipelines now?
+Great, let's see what you need.

 Baker is a Go library and, to be used, it needs to be included into a Go program.
 In this page we describe the simplest way to use Baker.
 At the end of it, we recommend reading the